jrossi227/react-blog/public/static/md/react-blog-readme.md

 3. [Using React Bootstrap and your own React components for dynamic content.](#react-bootstrap)

 #### Using a markdown file
-This is the easiest way to generate custom markup.
-Include all of your markdown in one file.
-The React Blog application will parse your Markdown file and generate styled html content that is displayed to the user.
-See the first post in `public/static/posts.json` for a sample configuration.

 #### Using static html, css and js
-You can include custom html, css and js for a blog post.
-If you wish to import a library to use in your js file(JQuery) then you must do this asynchronously.
-See the second post in `public/static/posts.json` for sample code.

 #### Using React Bootstrap and your own React components for dynamic content.
-You may use custom React components for a blog post.
-This Blog was built using React Bootstrap and you may use React Bootstrap components out of the Box.